alexeyinkin/eb-1a/1-process/README.md

 ## Day 69

-Over the US's night,
+Over the US night,
-I received the regular email notifying on the same:
+I received the regular email notifying of the same:

 ![](media/69_dc_email.png)